 Issues like leaky gut often come from living a high-stress lifestyle.
 Most of us are under significant stress in today’s world.
 When you’re feeling anxious or rushed, your body goes into fight or flight.
 This is a survival mechanism that’s been with us since long before our frontal lobes developed.
 Back when we had to struggle just to survive, fight or flight was helpful, but nowadays we don’t have to fight off predators and run for our lives (at least not often).
 This response to external stress kicks in whenever something triggers our stress response.

 When your body is in fight or flight, it isn’t able to direct much energy towards proper digestion.
-The food we take in when we’re in a hurry, working, or worried just sits in our guts until we’ve calmed down enough to initiate digestion.
+The food we take when we’re in a hurry, working, or worried just sits in our guts until we’ve calmed down enough to initiate digestion.
 But a person still must eat, and that’s where things get tricky.
 If you want healthy digestion, more energy, clear skin, and a calm nervous system, meditation is the answer.
 Our digestive system performs better when it is more relaxed.
 That is why meditation for mindful eating can be an important technique to learn.

 How Meditation Helps Our Digestion